 1 – Make your website as informative and easy to read as possible

 The more your website is well written, informative, with a clear layout and good page content length, the better your SEO.
 Google’s algorithms are programmed to recognize a well-written site.
 Take the time to rewrite certain parts of it, or add to it as your practice develops.
 Make use of bullet points, sub-headings, blockquotes and make sure sentences end with a full stop.
 Make your website interesting to read as well; the longer visitors stay on your site (dwell time) – even if they don’t become immediate clients – the better your Google page ranking.

-2 – Have “Hypnotherapy” and your location appear in the homepage title
+2 – Have “Hypnotherapy” appear in the homepage title

-It sounds obvious but it is a good idea to have hypnotherapy and where you practise in the homepage title eg John Smith Hypnotherapy, London.
+It sounds obvious but it is a good idea to have hypnotherapy in the homepage title eg John Smith Hypnotherapy.
 It’s also advisable to have hypnotherapy naturally appear in the homepage opening paragraph and a couple more times in the text which follows.
 However it mustn’t appear like keyword cramming, otherwise you might be penalized by Google.
 As a rule a page which is about Anxiety should have Anxiety in the title, and also have the word appear 2-3 times in the text content.

 3 – Use images on pages